 2. Start the company without the permission for self-employment

-Therefore, you and your partners need to hire people immediately from the beginning, to avoid working in the company (unless your partners are permitted to self-employment).
-However, it may be possible in certain cases if the position as managing director doesn’t constitute a self-employed activity.
+Therefore, you and your partners need to hire people immediately from the beginning to avoid working in the company (unless your partners are permitted to self-employment).
+However, it may be possible in some instances if the position of managing director isn’t categorized as a self-employed activity.

 3. Extend your student residence permit after graduation

 In Germany, all students have the opportunity to look for a job for 18 months after graduation.
-Thus, upon successful completion of the studies, you can apply for an extension of a residence permit for up to 18 months.
+Thus, upon successfully completing the studies, you can apply for an extension of a residence permit for up to 18 months.

 4. Apply for a new residence permit for self-employed

 The last option will be to apply for a new residence permit which will allow you to open a business in Germany or become self-employed.
-The benefit of this permit, that you can still study at university as long as you have a visa and money to support yourself.
+The benefit of this permit is that you can still study at university as long as you have a visa and money to support yourself.